 A poster for the Lunapark, designed by Reyn Dirksen in the Netherlands in 1950.

-This iconic and rare poster was designed for the “Lunapark” fair in Amsterdam, the Netherlands that ran from 2 to 10 September 1950.
-The dates and location are mentioned at the poster, so is the slogan “vele attacties – lage prijzen” (many attractions – low prices).
-The colourful image of a clown in front of a dark background creates a very appealing style.
-The crosses on Amsterdam’s coats of arms are reflected in the artwork on the clown’s hat.
+This iconic and rare poster was designed for the “Lunapark” fair in Amsterdam, the Netherlands that ran from 1 to 16 Juli 1950.
+The dates and location are mentioned at the poster.
+The colourful image of a clown in front of a gray background creates a very appealing style.
+The clown is surrounded by several fairground attractions and the crosses on Amsterdam’s coats of arms are reflected in the artwork on the clown’s clothes.
 The This beautiful, large piece would make a great addition to the decor and is a wonderful find of Dutch modern history!

 It remains in very good, vintage condition with minor wear consistent with age and use, preserving a beautiful patina.